dylanneely/Granular-Magenta/README.md

 # Recurrent Sands Browser-Based Music Application

 Recurrent Sands is a browser-based musical instrument created as part of the "BitRate: Machine Learning & Music Series" contest hosted by Gray Area and the Magenta team at Google Research.
+It's hosted live at https://www.gebrauchsmusik.com/recurrentsands/.

 The instrument connects two exciting areas of development within the world of electronic music: granular synthesis and machine learning.
 I have attempted to reconcile transparency and a user-friendly aesthetic, avoiding technical language wherever possible in the interface.
 Below is an overview of the instrument and its techniques: